along0101/odoo-documentation/content/developer/howtos/upgrade_custom_db.rst

 This includes:

   - Remove redundant and unnecessary code.
-  - Remove features that are now part of Odoo standard, as described in the :ref:`Stop the developments <upgrade/stop_developments>` section.
+  - Remove features that are now part of Odoo standard, as described in :ref:`upgrade_custom/stop_developments`.
   - Clean commented code if it is not needed anymore.
   - Refactor the code (functions, fields, views, reports, etc.) if needed.

-.. _upgrade/empty_database/standard_test:
+.. _upgrade_custom/empty_database/standard_test:

 Standard tests
 --------------